 The Ninebot E25E and E25 are essentially identical scooters, with variations based on the markets and traffic laws.
 The E25E is primarily sold in the UK, while the E25 is currently exclusive to Australia.

 Ninebot E25E vs Ninebot E45

-In short, the Ninebot E45E is almost the same as the Ninebot E25E with the extra battery.
-This is the same scenario as the Ninebot ES2 / Ninebot ES4 pair.
+The Ninebot E45E mirrors the Ninebot E25E with an extra battery, similar to the Ninebot ES2 / Ninebot ES4 pair.

 See my full Ninebot E45 review if you wish to find out more.

 Ninebot E25E vs Ninebot E22E

 The Ninebot E25E builds on the value offered by the Ninebot E22E, representing a clear performance upgrade at a higher price.

 With a greater top speed, extended range, and a larger battery, the E25E outperforms the E22E.
 It’s slightly larger, weighs approximately 2 lbs / 1 kg more, and typically costs around $100 more.

 Both scooters support an additional battery.